Founder, President, Governing Board

 Leslie Field-Barth, Ph.D.

-- Leslie Field, Ph.D. has wide-ranging experience in engineering, industrial R&D, consulting, invention and entrepreneurship.
-She earned degrees from MIT (BS and MS in Chemical Engineering) and UC Berkeley (MS and PhD in Electrical Engineering with a MEMS specialization).
-She has worked at HP Labs/Agilent Labs and Chevron Research, has founded and run two successful technical consulting companies and is a Consulting Professor in Electrical Engineering at Stanford University.
+Leslie Field-Barth, Ph.D. is the Founder of Ice911 Research, and has been working on the problem of melting polar and glacial ice since 2006.
+She earned the BS and MS in Chem.
+E. from MIT and the MS and PhD in EECS from UC Berkeley, worked at HP Labs/Agilent Labs and Chevron Research, founded two successful technical consulting companies and is a Consulting Professor in Electrical Engineering at Stanford University.

 Susan Strehlow is a strategic senior level manager with demonstrated skills in communication, process improvement, analysis, problem solving, innovation, organizational development, team building, and leadership.

 B. Stephen Toben is the President of the Flora Family Foundation.